 The Marriott Bonvoy Boundless card can easily be well worth the cost of its annual fee given the annual 35K free night certificate, which can be topped off with up to an additional 15,000 points.
 With increasing hotel prices, I have had a number of situations where a 35K certificate has gotten me a room selling for $300-$400 per night and even a bit more.

-This offer, which we’ve seen a few times over the past couple of years (including earlier this year), can be highly valuable given the fact that it comes with free night certificates that are each worth up to 50,000 points (and you can top them off with up to 15,000 additional points per night).
+This offer, which we’ve seen a few times over the past couple of years, can be highly valuable given the fact that it comes with free night certificates that are each worth up to 50,000 points (and you can top them off with up to 15,000 additional points per night).
 At that level, it is very easy to find hotels that are otherwise charging more than $300 per night (and quite a bit more in some cases).
 That means you could get incredible value out of this welcome offer.

-Keep in mind the complex Marriott credit card eligibility matrix to be sure that you are eligible for a Marriott credit card.
-See our Marriott Bonvoy Complete Guide for more detail.
+It’s worth double-checking the Marriott credit card eligibility matrix before applying to be sure that you are eligible for a specific Marriott credit card: